 The final step you should take is always to contact a highly experienced personal injury law firm that works in your area.
 A personal injury attorney will evaluate your case and advise you of your legal options and rights following your accident.
 Even if you are making an insurance claim, having the representation of a qualified lawyer can improve your negotiations and can help you determine whether a settlement offer is adequate.
 A lawyer can also advise when a legal claim is necessary to obtain the full amount you deserve.

-At Polito & Associates, we help injured victims throughout Connecticut and Rhode Island, including Waterford and across New London County.
+At Polito & Harrington, we help injured victims throughout Connecticut and Rhode Island, including Waterford and across New London County.
 Our personal injury attorneys have extensive experience handling a wide variety of injury cases and Humbert Polito is a Board Certified civil trial lawyer.